ArtiStyle/csvuploader/README.md

 CSVUploader uses a number of open source projects to work properly:

-- [csv-parser] - HTML enhanced for web apps!
+- [csv-parser] - Streaming CSV parser that aims for maximum speed as well as compatibility with the csv-spectrum CSV acid test suite.
 - [dotenv] - load env variables from .env file
 - [express] - Markdown parser done right.
 Fast and easy to extend.
 - [mongoose] - MongoDB object modeling tool designed to work in an asynchronous environment